welcomechile.com

 Chilote curanto - Quetalmahue, Ancud

 We drove out to Quetalmahue to meet the people who would treat us to this long-standing dish.
-It is home to artisan fishermen and seaweed gatherers who also prepare different types of rich, tasty dishes.
-We decided to arrive well before lunchtime to witness the whole process, beginning by getting the pit ready and ending when the meal is served.
+It is home to artisanal fishermen and seaweed gatherers who also prepare a variety of rich and tasty dishes.
+We decided to arrive well before lunchtime to witness the entire process, from preparing the pit to serving the meal.

 Chilote curanto - Quetalmahue, Ancud

-We introduced ourselves to our hosts, who led us to the place where this much awaited dish was about to be cooked.
-Like during a ritual, we gathered round the hole and listened intently.
+We introduced ourselves to our hosts, who led us to the place where this much-awaited dish was about to be cooked. during a ritual, we gathered round the hole and listened intently.

-OriginallyMapuche , both in southern Chile and Argentina, the ingredients are cooked underground for several hours.
-A hole is dug and big hot stones are placed at the bottom.
-Assorted seafood (blue mussels, razor clams, sea urchins, picorocos, a local type of barnacle, crabs, oysters and other shellfish) is placed directly on the stones.
-Then the spiced meat is added (chicken, pork, beef and smoked meat).
-Next comes a layer of vegetables, potatoes, chapaleles and milcaos, pancakes and dumplings made of potato and wheat flour, covered by giant rhubarb leaves.
+Originally, the Mapuche, both in southern Chile and Argentina, cooked the ingredients underground for several hours.
+A hole is dug, and big hot stones are placed at the bottom.
+Assorted seafood (blue mussels, razor clams, sea urchins, picorocos, a local type of barnacle, crabs, oysters, and other shellfish) is placed directly on the stones.
+Then the spiced meat is added (chicken, pork, beef, and smoked meat).
+Next comes a layer of vegetables, potatoes, chapaleles and milcaos, pancakes and lings made of potato and wheat flour, covered by giant rhubarb leaves.
 The food is steamed due to the heat radiated by the stones.

 Chilote curanto - Quetalmahue, Ancud